kurganpsp/personal-website/Introduction_to_Threejs.md

         color: 0xdaa520
     });
 ```
+MeshMaterial.png
 https://codepen.io/BretCameron/pen/ZEzwERw

 The disadvantage of the basic material is that it offers no clues about the depth of the material.
-Every material has options for wireframing, but a performant solution that includes depth is the MeshDepthMaterial.
+Every material has options for wireframing, but a performant solution that includes depth is the *MeshDepthMaterial*.

 # MeshLambertMaterial
-Useful for: high performance (but lower accuracy)
+*Useful for: high performance (but lower accuracy)*

 This is the first material which is affected by lights, so to see what we’re doing we’ll need to add some light to our scene.
 In the code below, we’ll add to spotlights, with a hint of yellow to create a warmer effect: